vpn-kill-switch/content/post/pf.md

 To create a **kill switch** using PF, a [configuration file](https://www.openbsd.org/faq/pf/) needs to be created.

+> TL;DR
+[killswitch](/post/killswitch/) is a CLI command that can help finding the active interfaces, create & load the pf rules.

 Example of a ``killswitch.pf.conf`` configuration file:

 > The file can be creted on the user $HOME directory and have any name.